flutter/website/flutter-for-react-native.md

 ### How do I add swipe animation to Cards?

 In React Native, you either use PanResponder or third-party libraries for swipe animation.
-In Flutter, we can achieve this animation simply by using the [`Dismissible`](https://docs.flutter.io/flutter/widgets/Dismissible-class.html) widget and nest the child widgets.
+In Flutter, we can achieve this animation by using the [`Dismissible`](https://docs.flutter.io/flutter/widgets/Dismissible-class.html) widget and nest the child widgets.

 <!-- skip -->
 {% prettify dart %}